aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 }
 ```

-This works, but I find the current solution quite convoluted, and not the most
-elegant (we are expecting at least half of the `pkill` commands to fail here).
+This works.
+But I don't really find this elegant as we are expecting at least half of the `pkill` commands to fail.
 Can we take it one step further?
 Let's have a look at `man pkill`:

 ```
 -g pgrp     Restrict matches to processes with a process group ID in the comma-separated list
             pgrp.
 The value zero is taken to mean the process group ID of the running pgrep or pkill command.
 ```

 Reading this carefully teaches us we could actually pass a comma-separated list
-of PID to `-g`, which enables to only call `pkill` once.
+of PID to `-g`, which enables to only call `pkill` once by passing both the PPID and the PID to `-g`, only separating them by a comma.
 But the second part of
-the description is even more interesting: by passing `0` we can actually ask
+the description is actually much more interesting: by passing `0` we can actually ask
-`pkill` to guess what is the current process group ID.
+`pkill` to infer for us what is the current process group PID.
 That greatly
 simplifies the code by moving this responsability out of the Go code:

 ```go